 Average length: 60 minutes | How often is it released?
 Once a week, split into seasons | Why should you listen?
 If you want to both cringe and laugh

-Let’s imagine that you found out your dad had written an actual porno.
+Just imagine that you found out that your dad had written an actual porno.
 Your dad.
 A porno. *Shudders*.

 Well, that’s exactly what happened to Jamie Morton.
-But, rather than ignore it, or bottle it up, or feel rather disgusted like most of us probably would, he decided to read through it with the help of Radio 1’s Alice Levine and James Cooper.
+But, rather than ignore it, or bottle it up or feel rather disgusted and cry like most of us probably would, he decided to read through it with the help of Radio 1’s Alice Levine and James Cooper.

 And that’s how My Dad Wrote a Porno was born.
 Carter reads a new chapter each week, and it makes for truly laugh-out-loud-funny listening.